cpbotha/cpbotha.github.io/content/posts/2009-05-21-you-must-vaccinate.md

 her partner Jim Carrey, supported by Oprah, have been campaigning against vaccination.
 You have to remember that these are actors and entertainers, with almost ZERO medical or scientific background or training.
-McCarthy dropped out of nursing school to become a Playboy Bunny: There&#8217;s nothing wrong with that, but you really cannot base important medical decisions, concerning the health and survival of your child (!!), on the opinions of an erstwhile nude model!
+McCarthy dropped out of nursing school to become a Playboy Bunny: There’s nothing wrong with that, but you really cannot base important medical decisions, concerning the health and survival of your child (!!), on the opinions of an erstwhile nude model!